-The bottom of these easy bubble bars might still be a little wet to the touch when you take them out of their molds.
-Let them dry a little more before you package and gift them.
+- The bottom of these easy bubble bars might still be a little wet to the touch when you take them out of their molds.
+Turn them with the wet side facing up and let them dry a little more before you package and gift them.

 Once you’re ready to use your easy bubble bars, crumble part of the bubble bar under running water to get big, beautiful bubbles.